srinathsai/Building-SpringBoot-MicroServices/README.md

   - Intellij Idea or any Java IDE.
   - Postman Client.
   - Docker Desktop, Docker Hub.
-  - JDK with a version of 17+ installed in pc.
+  - JDK with a version of 17 and 17+ installed in pc.

+## Implementation.